biohackerellie/biohackerellie/README.md

 - 👋 Hi, I’m Ellie.
 Call me El
-- 👀 I’m a sys admin looking to expand into devops
+- 👀 I’m a sys admin / developer for [Laurel Public Schools](https://github.com/Laurel-Public-Schools)
 - 🌱 I’m currently learning  bash, javascript, powershell, python, and more.
 - 💞️ I’m looking to collaborate on automation systems, I currently work in K-12 education so I love working to improve systems for that.
 - 📫 How to reach me: